mica-web/mica-web.github.io/gd-220/proj3.md

 ## Requirements
 - The design should be responsive, working on mobile devices as small as 375px wide and other devices up to 1280px wide.
 - The design must include a heading for the overall timeline.
+- Your timeline must include at least 14 hours/sections.
 - For each hour of the day that you document, you should include the following:
   - A demarcation of the time being documented
   - A photo and related caption